Beginner’s Guide to the GSA Contract

 Agency Spending through the GSA Schedule

 Last fiscal year, government buyers spent approximately $59 billion through the GSA Multiple Award Schedule (MAS) Contract (GSA Schedule) and the VA Federal Supply Schedule (VA Schedule) combined.
-Learn more and find out how much your government buyers spend through these governmentwide contracts.
+Read on to find out how much your government buyers spend through these governmentwide contracts.

 How much are your government buyers spending through the GSA Schedule